1st Worldcup Championships 2006 in India

 The venue for the first ring tennis world championship was the Nadia Comăneci Indoor Stadium on the premises of the Velammal International School in Ponneri , a suburb of Chennai , which is about 40 km outside.
 The Velammal International School is an institution of the Velammal Educational Trust .
 The chairman of this organization is MV Muthuramalingam.

 Six playing fields were prepared in the Nadia Comaneci Indoor Stadium, one of which was the Center Court.
 The live television broadcasts were made from this Center Court.
-Unfortunately there are no official audience numbers, but the Indian side said there were up to 5000 viewers.
-Before the decisive team meeting between Germany and South Africa, three playing fields were even dismantled to make room for additional chairs.
+Unfortunately, there are no official attendance figures, but the Indian side said there were up to 5000 viewers.
+Before the decisive team meeting between Germany and South Africa, three playing fields were even dismantled to make space for additional chairs.